-It was agreed at the January 2010 Board Planning Retreat that an important challenge for ACMO moving forward is how to best meet the educational needs of the profession/industry (R.C.M./ACMO2000).
-Focusing on the R.C.M., it was agreed that a program of continuing education needs to be designed, developed and implemented to allow R.C.M.s to maintain their designation.
-At the 2011 Board Planning Retreat, the board identified as ACMO’s main, longer-term goal, the licensing of property managers.
+In 2011 ACMO’s Board of Directors agreed that a program of continuing education should be implemented to allow RCM’s to maintain their designation.
 This decision simply solidified the need for a formal continuing education program.
-The ACMO Code of Professional Ethics, which every R.C.M. is bound by, already requires continuing education to be done, and ACMO is aware that many of its R.C.M.s already undertake this additional education.
-This policy will simply formalize the requirements, reporting and enforcement procedures.
+The ACMO Code of Professional Ethics, by which every RCM is bound, already requires continuing education to be done, and ACMO is aware that many of its RCMs already undertake this additional education.

-One of the ways to ensure that R.C.M.s are seen to be highly desirable by condominium corporations is to promote the designation as credible, and those that hold it as knowledgeable and adding value to any condominium corporation they work in.
-Letting boards of directors know that ongoing learning for R.C.M.s is a part of maintaining their designation only serves to reinforce the credibility and value-added of an R.C.M.
+One of the ways to ensure that RCMs are seen to be highly desirable by condominium corporations is to promote the designation as credible, and those who hold it as knowledgeable and adding value to any condominium corporation in which they work.
+Letting Boards of Directors know that ongoing learning for RCMs is a part of maintaining their designation only serves to reinforce the credibility and value-added of an RCM.

-- To ensure that those who have their R.C.M. stay current with the newest information, trends and technology, and legislation.
+- To ensure that those who have their RCM stay current with the newest information, trends, technology, and legislation.

 - To ensure that the system is achievable for members.

 - To ensure that ACMO members understand the steps to achieve credit, the value of continuing education and the consequences of non-compliance.

 - To ensure that the condominium industry and general public are aware of the differences between condominium managers who have their RCM (and all that it entails) and those who simply have their licence.